tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-4.md

 1. Define the software development term *loosely coupled*.
 2. Give 3 advantages of using modules when coding substantial JavaScript applications.
 3. Give 3 things that could go wrong if you don't use modularized code.
+4. Is the `"use strict"` declaration necessary for ES6 modules to run in strict mode?

 <hr><hr>